mensenvau/assignment_internship_sql/README.md

-# internship
+# 🚀 Internship

-These great questions are the first step!
+These great questions are the first step to data engineering!